 Rob and I had applied for Global Entry and would be interviewed upon arrival to a USA airport.
-Rob asked the agent who was reviewing our passport where we needed to go.
+Rob asked the agent who was reviewing our passports where we needed to go.

 His reply was, “Just like a Scorpio, always wanting something!”

-“I know, because I am one,” he cheerfully continued as he viewed our birthdates listed in the passport.
+“I know, because I am one,” he cheerfully continued as he viewed our birthdates listed in the passports.
 He escorted us to the interview rooms of Customs and Border Protection (CBP).